Elaine Goble: Exhibitions

-Elaine Goble’s artistic career started in 1977, she had a solo exhibition at Founders Art Gallery at York University and an exhibition of Oil Paintings at Hart House, Toronto Ontario.
+Elaine Goble's artistic career started in 1977, she had a solo exhibition at Founders Art Gallery at York University and an exhibition of Oil Paintings at Hart House, Toronto Ontario.
 In 1978, she participated in the Juried Group Exhibition of Prints, at the Art Gallery of the University of Western Ontario.
 The mid- late 1980s exhibitions such as: Solo Drawing Exhibition, McPherson Gallery, Ottawa, Ontario, 1985.
 Group Exhibition, Juried, City Hall, Ottawa, Ontario, 1986.
-Solo Drawing Exhibition, Nancy Poole’s Studio, Toronto, ON, 1987.
-About Faces, Group Portrait Exhibition, Nancy Poole’s Studio, Toronto, Ontario, 1988.
-She ended the decade with A Private Moment, Solo Exhibition of Egg Tempera Paintings, Nancy Poole’s Studio, Toronto, Ontario, 1989.3 In the early 90s, Goble’s career took off with a total of seven exhibitions between 1990-1994.
+Solo Drawing Exhibition, Nancy Poole's Studio, Toronto, Ontario, 1987.
+About Faces, Group Portrait Exhibition, Nancy Poole's Studio, Toronto, Ontario, 1988.
+She ended the decade with A Private Moment, Solo Exhibition of Egg Tempera Paintings, Nancy Poole's Studio, Toronto, Ontario, 1989.3 In the early 1990s, Goble's career took off with a total of seven exhibitions between 1990 and 1994.
 These included: Works on Paper, Juried Group Exhibition, ArtsCount, Ottawa, Ontario, 1990.
-Invitational, Nancy Poole’s Studio, Toronto, Ontario, 1990.
-Rediscovering the Art of Painting, Group Exhibition, Nancy Poole’s Studio, Toronto, Ontario, 1991.
-Solo Exhibition, Robertson’s Gallery, Ottawa, Ontario, 1992.
+Invitational, Nancy Poole's Studio, Toronto, Ontario, 1990.
+Rediscovering the Art of Painting, Group Exhibition, Nancy Poole's Studio, Toronto, Ontario, 1991.
+Solo Exhibition, Robertson's Gallery, Ottawa, Ontario, 1992.
 National Fine Art Competition, Group Exhibition, Toronto, Ontario, 1993.
-The Canadian Figure, Group Exhibition, Nancy Poole’s Studio, Toronto, Ontario, 1993.
-Portraits, Solo Exhibition of Egg Tempera Paintings, Nancy Poole’s Studio, Toronto, Ontario, 1994.
-In the late 1990s, Goble began to focus on solo exhibitions which include: The Collection- Ten Years Later, Karsh- Masson Gallery, Ottawa, ON, 1996.
+The Canadian Figure, Group Exhibition, Nancy Poole's Studio, Toronto, Ontario, 1993.
+Portraits, Solo Exhibition of Egg Tempera Paintings, Nancy Poole's Studio, Toronto, Ontario, 1994.
+In the late 1990s, Goble began to focus on solo exhibitions which include: The Collection- Ten Years Later, Karsh- Masson Gallery, Ottawa, Ontario, 1996.
 Canadian Achievement, Phase 1, Solo Exhibition, Paintings, Drawings, and Photography, New Brunswick Museum, Saint John, New Brunswick, 1996.
 And continued with Canadian Achievement, Phase II, Solo Exhibition, Paintings, Drawings, and Photography, New Brunswick Museum, Saint John, New Brunswick, 1997.
 Ending the century with a Portrait Exhibition, Wallacks Galleries, Ottawa, Ontario, 1999.
 Afterwards, she slowed down in the early 2000s participating in two exhibitions; one being the Solo Exhibition, Gallery Telpaz, Ottawa, Ontario, 2000 and the Group Portrait and Figure Exhibition, Abbozzo Gallery, Oakville, Ontario, 2003.
-In the mid-late 2000s, she began producing some work that she is most well-known for; Solo Exhibition, Dale Smith Gallery, Ottawa, Ontario, 2005.
-Promises to Keep, Canadian War Museum, Ottawa, Ontario, 2005-07.
-Painting of Ground Zero, Canadian War Museum, Ottawa, Ontario, 2007-09.
+In the mid-late 2000s, she began producing some work that she is most well known for; Solo Exhibition, Dale Smith Gallery, Ottawa, Ontario, 2005.
+Promises to Keep, Canadian War Museum, Ottawa, Ontario, 2005–2007.
+Painting of Ground Zero, Canadian War Museum, Ottawa, Ontario, 2007–2009.
 Star Portraits, PTV/ Bravo Production, Documentary, 2009.
 War, a Family Affair, McMichael Canadian Art Collection, Kleinberg.
 Kingston Prize Exhibition, Kingston, Ontario, 2009.
 Finally, an exhibition that caught the attention of the media, Cost of War- The Canadian Homefront, solo exhibition, St. Lawrence College, Brockville, Ontario, 2009.
 In 2010, she participated in the Juried Exhibition, Art Gallery of Peterborough, Peterborough, Ontario, and in 2011 Goble was commissioned by the National Capital to create Portraits in the Street that was then featured in the National Archives of Canada, Ottawa, Ontario.
-In 2012, she created one major piece, Double Take: Portraits of Intriguing Canadians, and continued it as a traveling exhibition featured at a variety of locations between the years of 2012-2014.
+In 2012, she created one major piece, Double Take: Portraits of Intriguing Canadians, and continued it as a traveling exhibition featured at a variety of locations between the years of 2012–2014.
 These locations include: McMichael Canadian Art Collection, Kleinburg, Ontario, 2012.
 Canadian Museum of Civilization (now known as the Canadian Museum of History), Gatineau, Quebec, 2013.
-The Agnes Etherington Art Centre, Queen's University at Kingston, Ontario, 2013-14, and the Canadian Military Engineers Museum, Oromocto, New Brunswick, 2014.
+The Agnes Etherington Art Centre, Queen's University at Kingston, Ontario, 2013–2014, and the Canadian Military Engineers Museum, Oromocto, New Brunswick, 2014.
 Her most recent works include: The Painted Truth, Wallack Galleries, Ottawa, Ontario, 2015.
 Group Exhibition: Go Figure at First Canadian Place, Abbozzo Gallery, Toronto, Ontario, 2016.
 Egg Tempera and Mixed Media Landscape and Architecture Paintings in the Feature Gallery, Abbozzo Gallery, Toronto, Ontario.
 Agriculture and Food Museum, Ingenium Canada, Ottawa, Ontario, 2016.
 The Tamworth, Egg Tempera painting showcased at Canada Agriculture and Food Museum, Ingenium Canada, Ottawa, Ontario, 2018.
 Lastly, a Group Exhibition, Abbozzo Gallery, Toronto, Ontario, 2019.